 We and Giada definitely agree here, Medjool dates are the way to go.
 They’re large, creamy, and have an almost caramelized texture that makes them incredibly satisfying to eat.
 Luckily, they’re also pretty easy to find so you shouldn’t have to substitute anything else.
 If you have to, however, you can use another variety of fresh—not dried—date.

 - 1/4 cup goat cheese, at room temperature

 - 1/4 cup mascarpone, at room temperature

 - 1/4 cup finely chopped basil leaves, (optional)

 - Salt and freshly ground black pepper

 - 8 thin slices prosciutto, halved lengthwise

-- 1. In a small bowl, mix together the goat cheese and mascarpone cheese and basil, if using.
+- In a small bowl, mix together the goat cheese and mascarpone cheese, and basil, if using.
 Season with salt and pepper.

-- 2. Using a sharp paring knife, make a lengthwise incision about 1 inch long in each date.
-Using the tip of the knife, gently prod open the dates enough to remove the pits.
+- Using a sharp paring knife, make a lengthwise incision about 1 inch long on each date.
+Using the tip of the knife, gently prod the dates open enough to remove the pits.